Bailey Road, Dhaka: Shopping and eateries

-The street is also popular among Dhaka's residents for its quality bookshops, clothing boutiques (i.e. the Jamdani sari stores), and fast food shops.
+The street is also popular among Dhaka's residents for its quality bookshops, clothing boutiques (i.e., the Jamdani sari stores), and fast food shops.

 Eateries

 Bailey Road played an important role in popularising fast food culture in Dhaka in the late 1980s and early 1990s.
 The area now features fast food shops Palki, Bailey Garden Restaurant, Bamboo Castle, Oasis, New Dahlia's, Chicken King, La Vista, Hot Cake, Euro Hut, Golpea Burger, Golden Food, Boomers, Sausage, Bamboo Castle, Al-Baik, Sub zero, Euro-Hut, KFC, Pizza Hut and Domino's Pizza.
-It also features Pitha Ghar, a place for indigenous Bengali sweetmeat (known as Pitha) such as Prominent, Rosh, Capital confectionery, Chom Chom Sweetmeat and Swiss Bakery, one of the oldest confectioneries in Dhaka.
-Eateries in Bailey Road overall offer both desi and continental foods.
+It also features Pitha Ghar, a place for indigenous Bengali sweetmeat (known as Pitha) such as Prominent, Rosh, Capital confectionery, Chom Chom Sweetmeat, and Swiss Bakery, one of the oldest confectioneries in Dhaka.
+Eateries on Bailey Road overall offer both desi and continental foods.

 Shopping centres and Boutiques

 Bailey Road is a prominent place for shopping.
 Traditional and local sarees and dresses are sold there.
 Major boutiques on Bailey Road include the handloom sari shops, like Tangali Sari Kutir and Jamdani Sari Kutir.
 Sarees such as jamdani, katan, muslin, cotton, and tangali are vastly sold each day.
-Bailey Road is that there are several shopping malls such as Bailey Star.
+Bailey Road is that there are several shopping malls, such as Bailey Star.
 Also, it has numerous brand stores like Celebration, Pride, Fit Elegance, Lubnan, Richman, Rex, Ecstasy, Moods, Shada Kalo, and many more.
-In 2006, Khaleda Zia, the Prime Minister of Bangladesh, made gift of silk Jamdani saris from the former to Gursharan Kaur, wife of Indian Prime Minister Manmohan Singh, and Sonia Gandhi, chief of ruling Indian National Congress.
+In 2006, Khaleda Zia, the prime minister of Bangladesh, made a gift of silk Jamdani saris from the former to Gursharan Kaur, wife of Indian Prime Minister Manmohan Singh, and Sonia Gandhi, chief of the ruling Indian National Congress.